 The best thing we can do is talk to each other.
 Are there things that Purdue or Pre-Professional Advising or your Department still needs to help with?
 Tell us.
-We had a few weeks to figure it all out and we probably didn't think of everything.
+We can't help if we don't know what the problem is.
 Do you just need to have a good rant?
 We can handle that.
 Sometimes we need them too.
 So together we can do this.

 Let us know what questions you have and we will try to answer them.
 If you just need to chat, we can do that too.
 We are here to help.

 It is important throughout all of this to take care of yourself.
 Take time to practice self-care.
 It is easy to develop change fatigue.